Classes In Python

 When our program start becoming lengthier and messier, we can break it down into various classes, where an instance of class can become an attribute of another class.
 The example below will help understand this concept:

-we first defined the class (
+admin_user.privileges.show_privileges()we first defined the class (

-class, we give it an attribute ofprivileges
+Userclass, we give it an attribute ofprivilegesthat takes its value from instance ofPrivilegesclass

-then we created an instance of
+self.privileges = Privileges()then we created an instance of

-and provided the arguments
+User, namedadmin_userand provided the arguments

-class, as an attribute ofUser
+show_privilegesmethod ofPrivilegeclass, as an attribute ofUserclass

-4. IMPORTING CLASSES
+admin_user.privileges.show_privileges()4.
+IMPORTING CLASSES

 The method to import class(es) from modules is similar to what we have covered in the Part 7: Functions in Python